Take your breakfast to a whole new level with this simple recipe for soft ricotta scrambled eggs. It also makes a great comfort food supper!

 - Heat a nonstick skillet over medium heat and add eggs.
 Cook until eggs are soft-set, stirring gently from time to time.

-- When eggs are just set, gently stir in ricotta and the fresh herbs.
+- When eggs are just set, gently stir in ricotta and the fresh herbs if you are using them.
 Give it a taste and add salt and pepper if you think it needs it.

 - Transfer to a bowl and serve it up!